Privacy

 The identity and contact details of the data controller

 The data controller is the person or organisation who decides what personal data shall be processed and for what purpose.
-For the vast majority of our work ONS is the controller and makes those decisions.
+For the vast majority of our work the ONS is the controller and makes those decisions.
 However, in some instances we provide statistical services to other organisations or government departments and collect or process data on their behalf.
 Whenever that is the case we will let you know.

 external.affairs@ons.gov.uk